 Welcome to the Manchester Church of the Nazarene!
-We'd like to take a moment to tell you about ourselves, what we believe and how we came to be in Manchester, CT.
+We'd like to take a moment to tell you about ourselves and how we came to be in Manchester, CT.

 From the beginning, the COTN has been very concerned about Compassionate Ministries, Mission, and Education.
 Today, Nazarene Compassionate Ministries respond to crises and disasters around the world, while international missionaries work in over 160 world areas.
 The COTN has a vast system of educational institutions stretching around the world, including 8 regional liberal arts colleges in the US, as well as theological seminaries and bible colleges.
 A complete history, along with theological statements can be found at the denominational website: www.nazarene.org.

 Locally, the Manchester, CT, Church of the Nazarene began as the John Wesley Pentecostal Church in 1897.
-The original building was further south on Main Street and now functions as the MACC shelter for those experiencing homelessness.
+The original building was further south on Main Street and now functions as the MACC Compassionate Ministries Center.
 In the 1950s, a new building was erected at 236 Main Street, eventually followed by a third building at 218 Main Street, the current location.
 In 1981, Cornerstone Christian School was founded, which flourishes to this day.
 Approximately 200 students attend this Pre-K to 12th grade school, which is housed in both the main building and the previous church building (The McLain Building).

 Our current pastor, Rev. Dan Whitney, began his tenure here in 2011 upon the retirement of his predecessor, Rev. Gary Jones.
 Associate Pastor, Rev. Garry Light, has served the church since 2007.